Aargh! Just when you need it, it lets you down. Anyhow, you are in the right place, this post will show you how to get the juice flowing again.

 - A gas sample looks yellow

 However, most carburetors will, unfortunately, require removal, teardown, and cleaning before they’ll sing in tune.
-Now that’s a bigger job altogether, but don’t be discouraged, it’s absolutely doable for the DIY mechanic to nail successfully with just basic tools.
+Now, that’s a bigger job altogether, but don’t be discouraged; it’s doable for the DIY mechanic to nail successfully with just basic tools.

 Anyhow, it is worth trying the bowl clean before going to the trouble of a full carb strip, and so that’s what we’ll try right now.